Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 New Mexico State Stats and Trends

-- In New Mexico State's eight games this year, it has six wins against the spread.
+- New Mexico State has six wins against the spread in eight games this year.

-- The New Mexico State Aggies have been underdogs by 18.5 points or more four times this year and are 4-0 ATS in those matchups.
+- This year, the New Mexico State Aggies have an ATS record of 4-0 in their four games as an underdog of 18.5 points or more.

-- New Mexico State has hit the over in 62.5% of its opportunities this year (five times over eight games with a set point total).
+- New Mexico State has eclipsed the over/under in 62.5% of its opportunities this year (five times over eight games with a set point total).

-- New Mexico State is 2-0 against the spread and 0-2 overall when the team piles up over 435.0 yards.
+- In games that New Mexico State piles up over 435 yards, the team is 2-0 against the spread and 0-2 overall.

-- This season the New Mexico State Aggies have turned the ball over 13 times, while the Utah State Aggies have forced 13 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.